mrazzsolt/py_translator/README.md

 # py_translator

 **py_translator** is a simple FastAPI-based text translation service written in Python.
 It provides a REST API to translate texts between different languages.
+It uses OPENAI api to translate the text.

 ---